Frozia00/CSharp-Creating-Discord-Bot/README.md

 - The token is you will use it in C# application, so save it.

 - Also the Client ID (in OAuth2 or General Information Tab) is you need to authorize for your Discord server to bot.
 Save it, too.

+# 2) C# Application

+- You should create a Console Application in Visual Studio.

+Note: I haven't used Visual Stuido, my IDE is just "Visual Studio Code".
+So, may there be differences according Visual Studio.